enricopiseddu/lendingPool/README.md

 **_Asset type_**
 Aave handles both ERC20 tokens and Ethers, in fact users can deposit both of them.
 In this work, the main smart contract handles only ERC20 tokens: Ethers are used only to compare different ERC20 tokens and assign them a value.
 To do this, a particular address called “oracle” can set tokens’ prices.

+In Aave's implementation, this difference notices in the [deposit function](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPool.sol#L299) that is a _payable_ function: this allows users to deposit Ethers to the Lending Pool, specifying as "address reserve" a particular address "0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE" and as "amount" the exact amount contained in _msg.value_ (the amount of ETH sent by the _msg.sender_).

 **_Variable and stable borrow rate_**
 When using Aave, users can decide to open a borrow position with stable or variable rate.
 A stable rate ensures users expect (almost exactly) how much they will pay in interests.
 A variable rate is a rate that adjusts according the market’s offer and demand.
 In particular, it depends on the actual and the optimal utilization rate of the reserve and some constants.
 In this work, only variable borrow rate is used because the implementation of a stable borrow rate requires a continuous rebalancing process for each user.